 As designers and brand marketers, the importance of brand consistency is drummed into us as an article of faith.

-We devote hundreds of hours and tens of thousands of dollars to develop brand guidelines that will ensure consistency.
-We agonize over logos, colors, typography and layouts.
+We devote hundreds of hours and tens of thousands of dollars to developing brand guidelines that will ensure consistency.
+We agonize over logos, colors, typography, and layouts.
 We codify these rules in brand books and binders.
 We spend thousands more distributing these masterpieces to staff and partners.

 And all that work often sits unused on shelves.